Lee Man F.C.

-Lee Man Football Club (理文足球會) is a Hong Kong professional football club based in Tseung Kwan O, which currently competes in the Hong Kong Premier League.
+Lee Man Football Club (理文足球會) is a Hong Kong professional football club based in Mong Kok, which currently competes in the Hong Kong Premier League.
 Lee & Man Chemical Limited is the major sponsor of the club.

 The club won their first league title in the 2023–24 season with an unbeaten record.

 History

 Lee Man Football Club was established on 19 June 2017 by Lee Man Football Limited with the aim of promoting football in Hong Kong and allowing Hong Kong football players to shine with the club.

 During the 2017–18 season, Lee Man Football Limited decided to invest their money in building their own football club.
 They paid an entrance fee of HKD 1 million to the Hong Kong Football Association for the right to enter a club directly into the Hong Kong Premier League.
 The club hired former Hong Kong international Fung Ka Ki as their first manager on 3 July 2017.
 Lee Man recorded their first win in the club history on 15 September in a 3–2 league win against Eastern with Spanish player Jordi Tarrés scoring the club's first official goal.
 However, Manager Fung Ka Ki would only last one season as manager since the club finished a disappointing 8th place.